Mortgage payments, energy costs, council tax, home insurance, water charges… it can seem like the list of bills for your property is never-ending.

 The best energy tariff for you will depend on where you live and how much energy you use, so it’s worth regularly checking you’re on the best possible deal.

-You can also reduce your bills by making sure your're as energy efficient as you can be.
+You can also reduce your bills by making sure you're as energy efficient as you can be.
 For example, according to the Energy Saving Trust, if you take shorter showers, you could save yourself some money.
 If you limit your daily shower to four minutes, it can save your household £60 a year.

 You can save roughly another £45 a year just by remembering to turn your appliances off standby mode, and around £7 a year by turning off lights when not using them.